 Simplot had been paying in the area of $7 earlier in the year, and it would “need something lower than $10 to continue to operate,” Zerza said.
 North American ammonia product producers are not able to compete with products from offshore, which, even with the transportation costs, appear to be offering lower prices.

 LSB executives said its Cherokee plant, which normally uses 500 MMcf/month, would fulfill its sales commitments during the ammonia suspension period using purchased ammonia and inventory on hand.
 In a third quarter conference call earlier in the month company leaders said they were losing customers and were considering closing on a daily basis.
 The company has about 80% of its sales on formula pricing which transfers the gas cost risk to customers, and those customers were dropping off.

-And leading fertilizer producer Terra Industries said effective Jan.
-1, it will suspend ammonia production at its Yazoo City, MS, facility because of high natural gas costs.
-The closure is the second U.S. closure by Terra recently.
-In late November, it suspended all production at its Woodward, OK, facility for the same reason (see Daily GPI, Nov.
-22).
+Earlier in the week leading fertilizer producer Terra Industries said effective Jan.
+1, it was suspending ammonia production at its Yazoo City, MS, facility because of high natural gas costs.
+In late November, Terra shut down production at its Woodward, OK, facility (see Daily GPI, Dec.
+28).

 ©Copyright 2006Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.

 © 2020 Natural Gas Intelligence.
 All rights reserved.